julflore000/optimizationDraft/README.md

 # optimizationDraft
- quick breakdown of learning optimization outline- not meant to be used
+ quick breakdown of learning optimization outline- not meant to be used (will be working on main repo: https://github.com/ijbd/EquitableRetirement)